modelrailcontrolsystems/mrcs-web/README.md

 # mrcs-web
-Front-end for the Model Rail Control Systems (MRCS), including web APIs and user interface
+Front-end for the Model Rail Control Systems (MRCS) including web APIs and user interface